 – Here's a common question I get from startups, especially in the early stages: when should we launch?
 My answer is almost always the same: don't.

-Instead of big-bang launch, Ries gives a simple but important tip:
+Instead of a big-bang launch, Ries gives a simple but important tip:

 – Don't combine your product launch with a marketing launch.
 Instead, do your product launch first.